…From the Editor

 IN THIS ISSUE

-- Will Anderson, winner of the 2017 North American Scrabble Championship
+- A collegian captures the North American Scrabble title

 - Wild Cards

 - A potpourri of amusing little puzzles for your solving pleasure

 - Change of Art